Trigonx1/Power-BI-Plane-Crash/README.md

 + Feedback and Continuous Improvement

 ## Data Modelling
-To optimize the performance of the data model, a calendar table was created using the DAX function.
-The data model follows a star schema with one fact table and three dimension tables.
-The dimension tables have PRIMARY KEYS that connect to the corresponding FOREIGN KEYS in the fact table, forming a one-to-many relationship between each dimension table and the fact table.
+To optimize the performance of the data model, a DAX table was created using the DAX function.
+The dimension tables does not connect to the corresponding DAX table.
 The diagram below shows the data model.
 <img src="https://github.com/Trigonx1/Power-BI-Retail-Fashion-Project/blob/main/model%20plane%20crash.png" width=50% height=50%>

 ## Report Design and Visualization